 "Probation" is defined by Webster's New Collegiate Dictionary as "the subjection of an individual to a period of testing and trial to ascertain fitness...."

-POLICY: During the course of each clinical rotation, the student will be evaluated by an instructor.
+POLICY: During each clinical rotation, an instructor will evaluate the student.

 PROCESS: The instructor will complete a weekly clinical evaluation so that the student has many opportunities to improve performance.